B.A. and M.S. - Slovak University of Technology

 At St. Lawrence I have a double appointment in the Performance and Communication Arts as well as in the English departments.
 My doctorate in mass communication is reflected in all classes I teach for the PCA Department.
 As a former radio reporter and newspaper editor I teach journalism classes in the English Department.
 After all, my main research interest - democracy and the public sphere - tie everything nicely together.

-I have spent a significant portion of my Spring 2013 sabbatical semester in the archives of Venice and Florence, and I am currently working on a series of journal articles which will summarize my research on the conditions of the city's public sphere in the Renaissance period.
+I have spent multiple summer breaks and a sabbatical semester researching in the archives of Venice, Florence, Rome and the Vatican and I am currently working on a series of journal articles which will summarize my research on the conditions of the city's public sphere in the Renaissance period.
 I am focusing mainly on the networks of diplomatic correspondence, systems of postal couriers, and the history of the famous Venetian avisi – the earliest handwritten newsletters that first appeared in Italy in the fifteenth century.

-My teaching experience is summarized in the article titled "College is not a Restaurant: Challenging Cultural Hegemony in the U.S. Classroom," which will be published soon in a special issue of the journal New Directions for Teaching and Learning dedicated to the experiences of the non-native English speakers in the U.S. college classrooms.
+My teaching experience is summarized in the article titled "College is not a Restaurant: Challenging Cultural Hegemony in the U.S. Classroom," which was published in a special issue of the journal New Directions for Teaching and Learning dedicated to the experiences of the non-native English speakers in the U.S. college classrooms.

 PCA 127 Introduction to Communication